-When it comes to Continuous studio lighting, many photographers/videographers are looking for a high-quality lighting option, but don’t want to have to spend obscene amount of money whilst doing it.
+When it comes to Continuous studio lighting, many photographers/videographers are looking for a high-quality lighting option, but don’t want to have to spend obscene amounts of money whilst doing it.
 In this blog, we discuss two of the newest LED Lights available on the market, the PIXAPRO LED100D MKIII and the Aputure 120DII, to see which one suits best.

 Left: LED100D MKIII